 AUTHORITY AND JURISDICTION

 SECTION 1.
-AUTHORITY: The Regulations set forth herein are adopted under authority of state statutes and in accordance with the adopted Land Use Plan for the City of Udall, Kansas.
+AUTHORITY: The Regulations set forth herein are adopted under authority of state statutes and in accordance with the adopted Land Use Plan for the City of Solomon, Kansas.

 SECTION 2.
-JURISDICTION: These Regulations shall apply to all structures and land within the incorporated area of the City of Udall, Kansas, plus such unincorporated areas as may be added to the zoning jurisdiction by ordinance.
+JURISDICTION: These Regulations shall apply to all structures and land within the incorporated area of the City of Solomon, Kansas.

 SECTION 3.
-NOTICE TO THE COUNTY: Whenever amendments to the text of these Regulations or to the Zoning District Map are proposed which will affect property located outside the corporate boundary of the City of Udall, written notice of such proposed action shall be given to the Governing Body of the county at least 20 days prior to the proposed action.
+NOTICE TO THE COUNTY: Whenever amendments to the text of these Regulations or to the Zoning District Map are proposed which will affect property located outside the corporate boundary of the City of Solomon, written notice of such proposed action shall be given to the Governing Body of the county at least 20 days prior to the proposed action.

 SECTION 4.
 AGRICULTURAL EXCLUSION: Except for feedlots and floodplain regulations in areas designated as a floodplain district, the regulations contained in this Ordinance shall not apply to land and buildings under one ownership which are used exclusively for agricultural purposes, so long as such land and buildings are used for agricultural purposes and not otherwise.